-Vital research on the range extension of Yellowtail Kingfish, King George Whiting and Snapper into Tasmanian waters is helping inform management of these emerging species in our state.
+IMAS researchers are predicting that the range extension of Yellowtail Kingfish, King George Whiting and Snapper into Tasmanian waters is likely to continue in future years, with their findings helping inform management of these emerging species in our state.

 A new IMAS project has assessed these range extending species, including their age, population structure, length and growth, reproductivity and mortality.
 It also considered diet, past and future distribution, possible ecological effects, and potential implications for management.